Daniel 2: kingdoms in advance

 Nebuchadnezzar saw that it was God who revealed his dream, and that Daniel and his companions were God’s faithful servants.
 They were consequently promoted to ruling positions in the Kingdom of Babylon.
 By means of Nebuchadnezzar’s dream God made Himself known in Babylon.

-3. Summary
+4. Summary

-By revealing history from Daniel’s time to the present day in advance, Daniel 2 gives us confidence in Bible prophecy, at a time when confidence in God’s Word is most needed.
+By revealing history in advance from Daniel’s time to the present day Daniel 2 gives us confidence in Bible prophecy, at a time when confidence in God’s Word is most needed.

 We may then have confidence in the more detailed prophecies in the book of Daniel, and also in its companion book: Revelation.